redhat-cip/spinalstack-doc/docs/source/index.rst

 Welcome to Spinal Stack's documentation!
 ========================================

-The :term:`Spinal Stack` aims to deliver a flexible, high available and scalable OpenStack infrastructure running all OpenStack core components.
+The `Spinal Stack` aims to deliver a flexible, high available and scalable OpenStack infrastructure running all OpenStack core components.